annaflavia-castro/case-g2l/README.md

 **Insomnia**
 ---

-#### A collection de testes realizados no Insomnia estão em um arquivo .json, dentro desse repositório.
+#### The collection of tests performed at Insomnia are in a .json file, within this repository.
 ---

 **Evidences**